apache/fineract/README.md

 We expect most proposed PRs to typically consist of a single commit.
 Committers may use _Squash and merge_ to combine your commits at merge time, and if they do so will rewrite your commit message as they see fit.

 Neither of these two are hard absolute rules, but mere conventions.
-Multiple commits in singl PR make sense in certain cases (e.g. branch backports).
+Multiple commits in single PR make sense in certain cases (e.g. branch backports).

 Dependency Upgrades